zjnolen/PopGLen/README.md

 # Genotype likelihood population genomics pipeline

-**Under development - mostly works, but not on all systems.
-And certainly needs some documentation... if you'd like to use in this early state, give it a try, and feel free to send me questions.**
+**Under development** - mostly works, but not on all systems.
+And certainly needs some documentation... if you'd like to use in this early state, give it a try, and feel free to send me questions.
+See develop branch for most recent changes.

 This pipeline performs multiple common population genomic analyses within a genotype likelihood framework primarily using ANGSD and related softwares.
 It